 If you have a high-risk pregnancy or are at risk for premature labor, you shouldn’t partake in prenatal exercise without the green light from your doctor.
-All women should consult with their doctor before beginning any prenatal exercise routine to ensure maximum safety.
+All women should consult their doctor before beginning any prenatal exercise routine to ensure maximum safety.

 To keep you and your baby safe, you should follow these guidelines:

 - Keep your goals realistic: Pregnancy isn’t a time to push yourself and try to prove that you can be Wonder Woman.
 If you are tired, stop.
-You don’t have to complete a routine each time.
+You don’t have to complete a whole routine each time.

-- Don’t overdo it: You know your limits and you should stick to them.
+- Don’t overdo it: You know your limits, and you should stick to them.
 There is no shame in not being able to complete a routine.
 Some days you may exercise for 30 minutes, and other days it may simply be 10.

 The DVD is great for all expectant moms regardless of experience level, and it is designed specifically for pregnancy.